FTSE edges lower, Next weather warning hits retailers

 Investors stayed cautious following soft manufacturing data from China, the world's biggest metals consumer, and civil unrest in Hong Kong, where tens of thousands of pro-democracy protesters extended a blockade of streets.

-RBS rose 2.7 percent after the state-backed bank said it will release 800 million pounds ($1.3 billion) from provisions after an improvement in the economy, especially in Ireland.
-(Additional reporting by Sudip Kar-Gupta; Editing by Alison Williams)
+RBS rose 3.8 percent after the state-backed bank said it will release 800 million pounds ($1.3 billion) from provisions after an improvement in the economy, especially in Ireland.
+(Additional reporting by Sudip Kar-Gupta; Editing by Louise Ireland)

 * Tullow Oil plunges on rights issue news (Recasts, adds detail and updates prices at close)